nontoxicguy/Minesweeper/README.md

 I've no idea if this thing works, I hope it does.
 # requirements
-To run the game you must have windows.
-To build (so test in any way) you must have .NET SDK 8.0 installed.
-I didn't know about publish builds when I published the itch.io game so to run on itch you need .NET SDK 6.0.
+To run the game you must have windows with .NET SDK 8.0 installed.

 It is also worth noting that the repository got no .sln file.
 You will have to create one yourself and add the project to it.
 You can use
 <br>`dotnet new sln`